 The logger needs only the config.txt file to operate.
-The X16-5 will use default configuration settings if the config.txt is not present.
+The X16-1E will use default configuration settings if the config.txt is not present.
 The "config.txt" and "time.txt" files must occur in the root directory (see section 2.6 and section 2.4).
-The X16-5 will create a data folder to place the data files.
+The X16-1E will create a folder called "GCDC", if not already present, to place the data files.